maybebyte/anthesis/local-authoritative-dns.md

 Unbound is mostly known as a caching recursive resolver.
-However, it can also serve zones authoritatively,[^1] as indicated by this commented out section in the default configuration file:
+However, it can also serve zones authoritatively,[^1] as indicated by this commented out section in the default configuration file.

 ```
 # Serve zones authoritatively from Unbound to resolver clients.